-Even if you are happy in your current role, making a 5-year career plan should be at the top of every health professionals agenda.
+Even if you are happy in your current role, making a 5-year career plan should be at the top of your agenda.
 Here’s how to do it.

 Analysis by the HuffPost estimated the aggregate total of how long an average person will work over their entire life coming in at 13 years and 2 months.

 It also estimated that most people will change jobs between 10 and 15 times during their lives.